-Shober, a Democrat, was the representative for North Carolina's 6th congressional district from 1869 to 1873.
+Shober was the representative for North Carolina’s 6th congressional district and was a Democrat.
+He served from 1869 to 1873.

 From Mar 1870 to Mar 1873, Shober missed 408 of 949 roll call votes, which is 43.0%.
 This is much worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 |Dec 1872-Mar 1873||150||64||42.7%||80th|